 Fresh morel mushrooms are a tremendous treat—their earthy and nutty flavor along with their interesting and meaty texture cause even mushroom haters to fall in love.
-But don't be searching the produce section of the grocery store; these wild mushrooms are often hard-won—either from foraging the forest floor or spending a pretty penny at the farmers market—so you don't want to ruin them with haphazard cleaning.
+But don't be searching the produce section of the grocery store; these wild mushrooms are often hard-won—either from foraging the forest floor, growing them or spending a pretty penny at the farmers market—so you don't want to ruin them with haphazard cleaning.

 Most mushrooms need just a simple brushing to clean them or, at most, a swipe with a damp paper towel.
 The sponge-like texture of morels, however, has a tendency to trap dirt and grit, so morels require a bit more attention.
 This easy three-step method for cleaning them keeps the delicate mushrooms from becoming water-logged.

 An important note is to clean morels only just before using.
 The morels will absorb a bit of water in the cleaning process, making them more susceptible to mold or rotting if stored afterward.
 Until then, keep them as they are (dirt and all) in a paper bag to let them breathe.

 The first step to cleaning morels is to shake off as much dirt as possible.
 Put the morels in a paper bag or a colander and shake vigorously, but not violently.
 The goal here is to knock out as much dirt or debris from the morels before cleaning them, but you don't want the mushrooms to bruise or break apart.

 Lift the morels out of the bag or colander, leaving any loosened dirt or debris behind.
 Do not pour the contents out, since that will simply dump the dirt back on the mushrooms.